 COURSE NUMBER COURSE NAME LENGTH

-(MASL D141253) Avionics Instrument Technician 10 Weeks
+(MASL D141253) L3AQR1412530SRB Avionics Instrument Technician 10 Weeks

-L3AQR1412530SRB
+STUDENT LOAD - MIN: 4 / MAX: 12

-1. Course Description: This course is designed to take students through all phases of various avionics instrument and flight control systems.
+This course is designed to take students through all phases of various avionics instrument and flight control systems.
 Students learn identification and relationship of associated systems.
 They are able to state principles and facts for all systems and associated systems, and have in-depth understanding needed to work these systems throughout their careers.
 They are required to pass a written and/or performance test at the end of certain blocks prior to advancement to the next block of instruction.
 The course instruction includes Maintenance Concepts, General Wire Maintenance, Quantity Indicating Systems, Barometric Flight Instruments, Engine Instrument Systems, Integrated Flight Instruments Systems, Compass Systems, and Advanced Systems.

-- 2.1.
-Eligibility: This course is designed for military members of all branches, law enforcement agencies no higher than the grade of O-4, police, or civilian equivalent. - 2.2.
+2.1.
+Eligibility: This course is designed for military members of all branches, law enforcement agencies no higher than the grade of O-4, police, or civilian equivalent.

+- 2.2.
 Physical/Medical: - 2.2.1.
-Vision: Normal (20/20 with or without glasses with non-conductive material). - 2.2.2.
+Vision: Normal (20/20 with or without glasses). - 2.2.2.
 Hearing/Speech: Normal hearing and speech. - 2.2.3.
-Physical/Other: Normal dexterity. - 2.3.
+Physical: Normal dexterity.

+2.3.
 Uniform/Equipment: See General Clothing Requirements.
 Nonconductive plastic frames for eyeglasses are mandatory for students who wear glasses.
 All specialized gear is provided.